Vidya-Vijay/Netflix-Viewership-Analysis/README.md

 ---

-## 📊 Project Overview
+## 🧠 Project Overview

-Analyzed 240 Netflix titles over 6 months to understand how factors such as ratings, awards, genre, and content type impact viewership.
-The main goal of this project is to analyze Netflix's data to improve business strategies, specifically the Recommendation Systems.
-This includes studying viewership data from January to June 2023 along with IMDb ratings.
+The primary objective of this project is to conduct a thorough data analysis on Netflix, employing data from its vast repository of movies and TV series to enhance business strategies, particularly by improving Netflix's Recommendation Systems.
+This will involve analyzing viewership statistics provided by Netflix, spanning from January to June 2023, in tandem with IMDb ratings.
----

-## 🧠 Business Problem

-Streaming platforms need to understand what drives engagement to optimize content strategy and recommendations.
+**Research questions**
+1. What factors influence the viewership of a movie or TV show on Netflix?
+2. What genre garners the highest preference among viewers?
+3. Which combination of content type and genre leads to high viewership?
+4. How can the insights gained from this analysis be utilized to develop business strategies tailored to viewer preferences?

 ---
 ## Limitations